astrovine/cross-border-payments/README.md

-# Cross-Border Payment Optimization Tool
+# Cross-Border Payment Optimization 💱

 ## Overview
-The Cross-Border Payment Optimization Tool is a full-stack web application designed to optimize international money transfers by recommending the best payment route based on cost and speed.
+The Cross-Border Payment Optimization Tool is a full web application designed to optimize international money transfers by recommending the best payment route based on cost and speed.
 It leverages real-time exchange rate data and a dataset of payment providers to provide actionable insights, targeting use cases like remittances or business payments across corridors such as US to Nigeria or US to UK.
 This project demonstrates end-to-end development skills, combining backend logic, API integration, and a responsive frontend.

 ## Features
 - Analyzes payment options (e.g., Wise, Swift, Western Union) based on fixed fees, percentage fees, and transfer speed.